angx-system/angx-bridge/PROPOSAL.md

   unresolved and depends on Reticulum's actual guaranteed behavior, not a design choice to make in the abstract.

-- **Attachments over Reticulum.** Signals themselves are small — a `learning` signal's attachment, referenced separately, can run up to 10MB.
-Radio-based transport is not built for that.
-Does angx-bridge carry attachments at all when offline, or only the pointer signal, with the attachment fetched once real internet returns?
-Not decided.
+- **Attachments over Reticulum.** Resolved by the general Content Persistence default — attachments are fetched on demand.
+Only the pointer signal travels over Reticulum when offline; the attachment itself waits for a real internet connection, same as everywhere else in the system.

 - **Multiple relay-capable devices in range.** If two devices running both angx-client and angx-bridge, both with internet, are reachable